confluentinc/schema-registry/docs/api.rst

 .. http:delete:: /subjects/(string: subject)

    Deletes the specified subject and its associated compatibility level if registered.
-It is recommended to use this API only in development environments.
-In production environments, it must be use with care as it would delete all the registered schemas for the subject.
-One of the potential scenario to use in production is when a topic needs to be recycled.
+It is recommended to use this API only when a topic needs to be recycled or in development environment.

    :param string subject: the name of the subject